josiahwiebe/jwie.be/content/archive/building-the-newsprint.md

 ---
 title: Building The Newsprint
+slug: building-the-newsprint
-date: 2014-12-02
+date: '2014-12-02T00:00:00.000Z'
+updated: '2025-08-19T02:31:02.000Z'
+excerpt: ''
+tags:
+  - archive
+published: true
 ---
 This past week, Josh approached me about re-building his site, [The Newsprint](https://thenewsprint.co).
 We've kind of been in an ongoing discussing since he [started](https://thenewsprint.co/2013/12/14/the-newsprint-an-introduction/) the column a year ago.
 He's asked for various advice and I've given it as best as I can.

 If you've been following The Newsprint, you'll have noticed how much Josh likes to tinker with his site.
 In the short span of a year, he's gone from Squarespace to Ghost; updated the typography countless times, and tested numerous new layouts.
 I can still recall when [cloud.typography](https://typography.com/cloud) was released, and him drooling over the excellent Hoefler & Co typefaces — Ideal Sans in particular.
 Regardless of the piece of advice that I was giving, there was always one little thing that came up that was limited by the system that Josh was currently using.
 As a result, Josh often voiced his desire for me to build him a custom site, eventually.

 As the first year anniversary of the site was coming up, Josh thought it would be good timing to rebuild the site.
 He sent me a text telling me that he was looking into it and wasn't sure if I'd be able to do it for him, based on timeline.
 Immediately after receiving that text, I decided to do a quick mockup in Sketch, pretty much just for the fun of it.
 He had talked often of the style of site that he enjoyed, so I based the mockup off of those discussions.